 When it comes to caulking condos, negligence costs more…

 A sealant replacement project may be costly, however, repairing water damage to a condominium is far more expensive if neglected.
 Paying to repair water damage as well as replacing the sealant for an entire building costs more than just replacing the sealant.

-When making the decision to replace the caulking, choose the right contractor that will not cut corners but rather do thorough and impeccable work.
-A Poorly installed caulking joint may lead to spot repairs year after year, quickly reversing any savings that may have been generated by choosing the contractor with the lowest price.
+When making the decision to replace the caulking, choose the right contractor that will not cut corners and guarantees thorough and impeccable work.
+A poorly installed caulking joint may lead to spot repairs year after year, quickly reversing any savings that may have been generated by choosing the contractor with the lowest price.

 It’s important to remember that sealants might be out of sight, but they should never be out of mind.